geek-cookbook/geek-cookbook/manuscript/recipies/autopirate/radarr.md

 ![Radarr Screenshot](../../images/radarr.png)

+!!! tip "Sponsored Project"
+    Sonarr is one of my [sponsored projects](/sponsored-projects/) - a project I financially support on a regular basis because of its utility to me.
+I forget it's there until I (reliably) receive an email with new and exciting updates 😁

 ## Inclusion into AutoPirate

 To include Radarr in your [AutoPirate](/recipies/autopirate/) stack, include the following in your autopirate.yml stack definition file: